knobs-dials/unicode-tool/font/README.md

         font-codepoint-montage

 Note that the montaged PNGs can be compressed further.
 Look to things like optipng, pngcrush, and such.
-(I got compression to ~63%), e.g.
+(I got compression to approx 60%), e.g.

         cd montaged/
         mkdir crushed
-        find . -maxdepth 1 | xargs -n 100 -P 4 pngcrush -d crushed
+        find . -maxdepth 1 | xargs -n 100 -P 6 pngcrush -d crushed

 Notes: